HathorNetwork/hathor-wallet-headless/RELEASING.md

 Follow these steps to create a new release of hathor-wallet-headless:

-1. Make sure the API Docs in `src/api-docs.js` were updated in case any change in the API is made in this release.

-1. Create a PR to the `dev` branch to bump the versions in `package.json` and `package-lock.json`.
+1. Create a PR to the `dev` branch to bump the versions in `package.json`, `package-lock.json` and `src/api-docs.js`.
 We follow the [semantic versioning](https://semver.org/) directives when assigning versions.

 1. Create a Release PR from `dev` to `master` and merge it.